Cancer Grand Challenges

 2021 Cancer Grand Challenges

 NCI and Cancer Research UK received expressions of interest (EOI) submissions from 169 diverse teams, spanning more than 60 countries, applying for the nine open challenges.
-The scientific committee narrowed the innovative ideas to a shortlist of eleven teams, and these teams received seed funding to develop their ideas into full proposals.
+The scientific committee narrowed the innovative ideas to a shortlist of 11 teams, and these teams received seed funding to develop their ideas into full proposals.

-The winning teams and challenges include:
+The 2021 winning teams and challenges are:

-- The CANCAN team will explore cancer cachexia as a tumor-driven syndrome.
+- The CANCAN team is exploring cancer cachexia as a tumor-driven syndrome.
 Cachexia is a debilitating muscle wasting syndrome that dramatically affects quality of life and survival for many people with advanced cancer.
 The team is led by Eileen White, Ph.D., Rutgers Institute of New Jersey; Marcus DaSilva Goncalves, M.D., Ph.D., Weill Cornell Medicine, New York City; and Tobias Janowitz, M.D., Ph.D., Cold Spring Harbor Laboratory, New York.

 - The eDyNAmiC team seeks to understand the creation and action of extrachromosomal DNA (ecDNA), which helps tumors evolve and evade treatment.
 They are also developing new ways to target these mechanisms in cancer.
 The team is led by Paul Mischel, M.D., Stanford University.

 - The PROMINENT team aims to discover what triggers normal cells to become cancerous to inform prevention.
-They will explore how carcinogens and other mutation-forming factors help turn a normal cell into a tumor cell.
+They are exploring how carcinogens and other mutation-forming factors help turn a normal cell into a tumor cell.
 The team is led by Allen Balmain, Ph.D., University of California San Francisco; Paul Brennan, Ph.D., International Agency for Research on Cancer; and Núria López Bigas, Ph.D., Institute for Research in Biomedicine Barcelona.

 Related Resources